redis/redis-om-spring/README.md

   <version>${version}</version>
 </dependency>
 ```
+> Check below if using Redis OM Spring version greater than `0.9.7`
 > ⚠️ Redis OM Spring versions greater than `v0.9.1` require the addition
 of the [**Spring Milestone Repository**](https://repo.spring.io/milestone) to account
 for the recent integration with the [**Spring AI**](https://docs.spring.io/spring-ai/reference/) project.
 When Spring AI `v1.0.0` is